 4.2.2.7.6 Checking with standard instruments

-BaBarometers and barographs should be checked, wherever possible, at approximately three-monthly intervals against the standard barometer of a PMO or a Transfer Standard barometer.
+Aneroid barometers and barographs should be checked, wherever possible, at approximately three-monthly intervals against the standard barometer of a PMO or a Transfer Standard barometer.
 However, as shipping movements can be highly dynamic this may not always be possible.
-A report of all comparisons should be logged by the PMO, and a calibration label attached to the barometer showing the barometer check date and the correction to be applied.
+A report of all comparisons should be logged by the PMO, and a label attached to the barometer showing the barometer check date and the correction to be applied.
+Standard barometers should be calibrated, regularly.

 Digital barometers have a much better stability and the length of time between calibrations may be as large as two years for some models.